 By definition, Long Term Care (LTC) is the type of custodial care needed when it’s agreed upon by you, your doctor and the insurance company that you need assistance with any two of the activities of daily living (ADL’s) or have a significant cognitive impairment.
+My mom takes supplements for her aging process, I pair her pterostilbene with resveratrol for best results.
 What are the six ADL’s?
 Think of what you did unassisted when you woke up this morning.
 You (1.) dressed, (2.) bathed, (3.) went to the bathroom, (4.) had maintained continence, (5.) ate, and were able to (6.) transfer from bed to chair, chair to car, etc.

 A cognitive impairment is when you’ve lost a substantial measure of mental capacity or abilities, which could be due to a stroke, an accident, dementia, Alzheimer’s, etc. Cognitive issues alone, no matter what one’s level of competence with the six ADL’s, can qualify you to receive long term care insurance benefits.

 It’s important to differentiate between long term, or custodial care at this point and health care.
 Health care is skilled care, typically to treat illness or disease or to repair a person after an accident.
 It’s typically restorative in nature, designed to heal you, to bring you back to muscle growth and full health or as close to it as possible.
 It involves doctors, nurses, hospitals, medicines, prescriptions, etc., and is covered by your health insurance.
 Again, its goal is for the patient to get better.
 And cost increases are far outpacing inflation.